 Final Admissions Of Liability

-Denver workers compensation attorney Cliff Eley of the Eley Law Firm http://eleylawfirm.com discussed final admissions of liability and what needs to be done if you receive one.
-He states that a final...
+Denver workers’ compensation attorney Cliff Eley of the Eley Law Firm discussed final admissions of liability and what needs to be done if you receive one.

 Keep Your Workers’ Compensation Case Open

-There are several actions that can be taken by an injured worker after receiving a final admission of liability.
-To keep the case open you need to file an objection to the final admission.
-You also have to ask for a Division IME or set the matter for hearing.
+Several actions can be taken by an injured worker after receiving a final admission of liability.
+To keep the case open, you need to file an objection to the final admission.
+You also have to ask for a division independent medical examination (DIME) or set the matter for hearing.

 If you have a whole person injury (head, neck, back or torso) and contest the rating that the doctor gave you, you can ask for a Division Independent Medical Examination (DIME).
 If you don’t think you have reached maximum medical improvement, you also need to go through the DIME process.